 - Rosehip seed oil

 - Comedogenic Rating -2 – some chances to clog pores

 - Black cumin seed oil

 I have intentionally left out oils above comedogenic rating 2 as these are more like to cause clog pores and breakout acne-prone skin.

 Oil Vs Butter

-In the above list, I have shared some beneficial oils as well as butter.
 In very simple terms, butter is a fat extracted from some part of the plant, typically fruit.
 Compared to its oil counterpart, butter is thicker and takes more time to absorb in the skin.

 Different oils have different benefits for the skin.
 Look for a low comedogenic rating oil with high linoleic fatty acid for healthy skin.
-Combine using oils with healthy skin routine to enjoy glowing skin.
+Combine using oils with a healthy skin routine to enjoy glowing skin.

 Do you use oils on your face?
 How was your experience?